 The 529 plan cannot be used for hardships unrelated to eligible educational expenses, even if it directly relates to the beneficiary.
 Personal expenses, including transportation costs, are not qualified expenses for the 529 plan.
 Examples of expenses that are not qualified include:

 Student loan repayment

-In addition to funding the 529 College Savings Plan, it’s important to factor personal funds into the college budget to cover the expenses above.
-If a withdrawal to the 529 plan does not cover an eligible expense, it is subject to a 10% penalty, and the account holder must report the earnings as taxable income.
+In addition to funding the 529 college savings plan, it’s important to factor personal funds into the college budget to cover the expenses above.
+If a withdrawal from the 529 plan is not an eligible expense, it is subject to a 10% penalty, and the account holder must report the earnings as taxable income.

 How to Avoid Penalties

 To avoid penalties on your 529 plan, you’ll need to total all qualified expenses and subtract any grants, tax-free scholarships, tax credits, and other assistance.
 The remaining amount is what you can use your 529 plan to pay.
 If there is a miscalculation and you use more than your QHEE, you may owe a penalty on the amount.
 To ensure you only spend on qualified expenses, it’s best to keep good records.